Creation Entertainment: "Official" science fiction cons

 In 1991, Creation Entertainment received its first license from Paramount Pictures for the Star Trek property, becoming the first studio licensee for photographic still reproduction.

 In 2001, Creation hosted the first annual Star Trek convention in Las Vegas, Nevada.

 A Star Trek "Grand Slam" event was held in Pasadena in March 2004.

 Creation Entertainment's Stargate SG-1 conventions were marketed as "The Official Stargate SG-1 and Stargate Atlantis Tour", which mostly took place in the United States until the company acquired the SG-1 license for Vancouver, British Columbia, conventions in 2005.
 A Creation Stargate Convention took place in Los Angeles on November 16, 2006.

 Creation teamed up with TheOneRing.net to present The One Ring Celebration (ORC) in 2005, 2006, and 2007.

 In 2008, Creation added Austin, Texas, to the Weekend of Horrors circuit; but in 2009 Fangoria broke ties with Creation.

 2013 Guinness World Record

 In 2013, the 12th Annual Official Star Trek Convention, held in the United States (in Las Vegas, Nevada), broke the previous Guinness World Record for the largest gathering of people dressed as Star Trek characters, having counted 1,085 people.

 Criticism

-Creation Entertainment has been criticized in the past by fans for reasons including rushed autograph lines and little to no personal time with celebrity guests allowed both during and outside of the scheduled events.
+Creation Entertainment has been criticized in the past by fans for reasons including rude customer service, rushed autograph lines, and little to no personal time with celebrity guests allowed both during and outside of the scheduled events.